TBGobezie/SoilPrint/SoilPrint/README.md

 ## A Unique Identification System for Preserving Privacy of Soil Data

-This code and example dataset is associated with the manuscript titled "Preserving Soil Data Privacy with SoilPrint: A Unique Soil Identification System for Soil Data Sharing" by Gobezie and Biswas, 2023 (Revision requested).
+This code and example dataset is associated with the manuscript titled "Preserving Soil Data Privacy with SoilPrint: A Unique Soil Identification System for Soil Data Sharing" by Gobezie and Biswas, 2024 (Geoderma).

-Manuscript citation: Gobezie, T.B. and Biswas, A., 2023.
-Preserving Soil Data Privacy with SoilPrint: A Unique Soil Identification System for Soil Data Sharing.
-Geoderma.
-GEODER-D-23-01338 (Revision requested).
+Manuscript citation: Gobezie, T.B., Biswas, A., 2024.
+Preserving soil data privacy with SoilPrint: A unique soil identification system for soil data sharing.
+Geoderma 442, 116795. https://doi.org/10.1016/j.geoderma.2024.116795.

 ## Definitions
 1. SoilPrint is a mathematical algorithmic approach that effectively integrates Soil profile layers' properties (SPLP) with Geohash, providing an efficient means of uniquely identifying soil data, liken to a fingerprint, to preserve data privacy in the digital realm.